Seven metrics to measure the ROI of content marketing

 It is interesting to note that each of these elements of social media has its place and its strategic sense: content sharing gives greater visibility to the brand and content to our audience.
 I like it and followers show us how popular the content is, while comments tell us how the audience interacts with the content and how it welcomes it.

-For shares, then, there are specific studies that analyze people’s motivations, summarized by this image.
+For shares, then, there are specific studies that analyze the motivations of people, synthesized by this image.

-Social media engagement is easy to measure, and most platforms have built-in analytical systems, but there are also third-party tools that can help generate detailed analysis for our content marketing campaigns.
+Social media engagement is easy to measure and most platforms are equipped with integrated analytics systems, but there are also third-party tools that -can help generate detailed analytics for our content marketing campaigns.

 Deepening the effects of the SEO